 This is the when will I go into labor quiz.
-It’s going to tell you signs of labor, predictors, possibilities of preterm labor, and early labor signs from an L&D RN.
+It’s going to tell you signs of labor, predictors, possibilities of preterm labor, and early labor signs from a labor and delivery RN.
 While this isn’t a crystal ball, it will give you some ideas as to what to watch for as you slowly move closer to having your baby.

 Table of contents